 Although the CAISO has multiple methodologies for calculating Reference Levels, the CAISO uses the Proxy Cost methodology for commitment costs and the Variable Cost Option DEB formula for the Revised Commitment Cost Bids and Revised Default DEBs, respectively.
 Revised Default Commitment Cost Bids include the higher fuel cost but do not include the 125% Commitment Cost Multiplier.
 Similarly, Revised DEBs will include the higher fuel cost but will not include the 110% Default Energy Bid Multiplier.
-In other words, the Revised Default DEB and/or Revised Default Commitment Cost Bids will include fuel or fuel-equivalent costs, the variable operations and maintenance cost adder, grid management charge adder, greenhouse gas compliance costs (if appropriate), frequently mitigated adders (if appropriate).
+In other words, the Revised Default DEB and/or Revised Default Commitment Cost Bids will include fuel or fuel-equivalent costs, the variable operations and maintenance cost adder, grid management charge adder, greenhouse gas compliance costs (if appropriate), frequently mitigated adders (if appropriate), negotiated major maintenance adders (if appropriate), and opportunity cost adders (if appropriate).
 Further, the resource characteristics used in these equations must be consistent with Master File registered values for the relevant trade date.